Can I apply for IPO without a Demat Account?

-When companies get into the growth phase, they need funds for growth and expansion, or for existing investors to monetise their holdings.
+When private companies get into the growth phase, they need funds for growth and expansion or for existing investors to monetize their holdings.
 So, companies come out with an Initial Public Offer (IPO) for the investing public to raise money from them.
-After the IPO launch and initial participation from interested investors, the shares of the company are listed on the secondary market, also known as the stock exchange, where they can be bought and sold.
+After the IPO launch and initial participation from interested investors, the company's shares are listed on the secondary market, also known as the stock exchange, where they can be bought and sold.

-You can open a demat account at any depository participant (DP), which could be a big bank subsidiary offering stock trading facilities, stockbrokers, or non-banking financial company (NBFC).
-To open your account, you need to fill an account opening form and submit passport-size photograph and copies of documents to prove your identity and address like Aadhaar card, PAN card, electricity bill, passport etc. Refer to the Official Valid Documents list before you submit your application to open the demat account.
-You can open the account, both online as well as offline.
+You can open a Demat account at any depository participant (DP), which could be a big bank subsidiary offering stock trading facilities, stockbrokers, or non-banking financial company (NBFC).
+To open your account, you need to fill out an account opening form and submit a passport-size photograph and copies of documents to prove your identity and address like an Aadhaar card, PAN card, electricity bill, passport, etc. Refer to the Official Valid Documents (OFV) list before you submit your application to open the Demat account.
+You can open an account, both online as well as offline.

 Applying for an IPO

-You can apply for an IPO online through internet banking or trading account.
-Once you apply, the IPO amount you have applied for will be blocked in your account through ASBA (application supported by blocked amount).
+You can apply for an IPO online at its issue price through internet banking or trading account.
+Once you apply, the IPO amount you have applied for will be blocked in your account through ASBA (Application Supported by Blocked Amount).
 What this means is the required amount will be blocked until share allotment.
 SEBI has made ASBA mandatory for IPO applications.

 Additional Read: All you need to know about the IPO application process

 Additional Read: Should you invest in an IPO for listing gains?

 Do I need a Trading account for IPO?

 Well, you don’t need a trading account for an IPO.
 However, if you want to sell the shares you have been allotted through an IPO, you will need to have a trading account.
 So it’s a good idea to have a trading account before you apply for an IPO.
 After all, you don’t want to hold the shares you have been allotted in perpetuity.